vitaly-t/pg-promise/README.md

 ### Synchronous Transactions

-A regular transaction with a set of independent queries relies on generic method `promise.all([...])` to resolve all queries asynchronously.
+A regular transaction with a set of independent queries relies on method `batch([...])` to resolve all queries asynchronously.

 However, when it comes to executing a significant number of such queries during a bulk `INSERT` or `UPDATE`, such approach is no longer practical.
 For one thing, it implies that all requests have been